Ignoramuses/bing-bing-wahoo/README.md

     - If you jump up to the edge of a flat block, you'll grab onto it!
     - Disables looking left and right.
     - Pressing forwards or jump will boost you up!
-    - Pressing other movement keys or sneak will drop you down.
+    - Pressing back or sneak will drop you down.
+    - You can move slowly left and right across ledges.

 - Backflip
     - If you jump while sneaking and standing still, you will do a backflip